istyf/aoc22/README.md

 # aoc22

-A repository for my solutions for advent of code 2022
+A repository of my solutions for [advent of code 2022](https://adventofcode.com).